Sam Bilhorn

 By first identifying YOUR goals and priorities for habitat, hunting, timber value, and other focuses as the landowner, you can then work toward solutions for your property.
 Here are a few questions to develop your vision:

-Do you have certain cosmetic expectations for your land that will prevent some cutting practices from being used?
+Do you have certain cosmetic expectations for your land that will prevent some timber stand improvement practices from being used?

 Do you have a short or long time horizon on your habitat and hunting goals?

-Do you desire to improve the habitat for other wildlife?
+Do you desire to improve the overall wildlife habitat?
 While whitetail habitat is certainly in harmony with other wildlife habitats, some methods favor whitetails.

-Do you want to completely remove non-native plants or monitor and work with them for the positive characteristics they have for deer?
+Do you want to completely remove non-native plants and invasive species from your forest floor or monitor and work with them for the positive characteristics they have for deer?

 Conclusion

-Answering these and other questions will give you the framework for decisions that will come as make your property plan.
-Most landowners will find a balance across these considerations and discover good whitetail habitat is in harmony with other goals as well.
+Answering these and other questions will give you the framework for decisions that will come as you make your property plan and determine your desired timber harvest.
+In most cases landowners will find a balance across these considerations and discover as they improve habitat it will be in harmony with other deer hunting goals and achievable with a couple years of directed TSI practices and hard work.